-4. Public Transport Is Safe and Reliable
+4. Public Transport is Safe and Reliable

 The trains, for example, offer world-class service.
 They are comfortable, are always on time, and are very affordable.
 Trains are the best way of traveling long distances in Morocco.

-There two types of taxis in Morocco; small ones and bigger ones referred to as grand taxis.
-You can use them to get anywhere around the cities.
-However, the prices are not fixed and you need to agree on the price with your driver, before you get in.
+There are two types of taxis in Morocco; small ones and bigger ones referred to as “grand taxis.”
+You can use them to get around anywhere in the major cities.

 5. Very Few Moroccans Can Speak English

 Even though it is a popular tourist destination, very few locals speak English.
 The most widely spoken languages are Arabic and Berber.
 Being a former French colony, a majority of Moroccans are also well-versed in French.

 This means that if you don’t understand any of those languages, communication may be a challenge for you.
 Many Moroccans assume that visitors can understand French and use the language to address tourists.
-You can deal with this challenge by engaging a local tour guide who can act as a translator.
+You can deal with this challenge by engaging with a local tour guide who can act as a translator.

 If need be, you can even use your phone or pocket dictionary to translate.
 Also, non-verbal cues can still work for the most part – but do be polite about it!

 6. There are Silent Limitations on Alcohol Consumption

-7. Unsolicited Help Is Not Always A Good Thing
+7. Unsolicited Help is Not Always a Good Thing

 8. Modest Dress is Encouraged

-Women especially should ensure that they at least cover their legs and arms.
-This helps you to avoid courting the wrong kind of attention.
+Women should ensure that they at least cover their legs and arms.
+This also helps you to avoid courting the wrong kind of attention.

-Although Morocco is safe for anyone, you should avoid being too conspicuous because it makes you vulnerable.
-Dressing modestly will help you to fit in with the Moroccan locals.
+Although Morocco is mostly safe for anyone, you should avoid being too conspicuous because it makes you vulnerable.
+Plus, you don’t want to be that ignorant, American idiot.

-9. Exercise Caution When Walking At Night
+9. Exercise Caution When Walking at Night

 Past 11 pm, you need to be very mindful of the places you visit.
 Always be alert and aware of what is going on around you.

 Avoid walking alone at night.
-Team up with a fellow traveler if you want to do some night exploration to avoid becoming a victim of petty theft.
+Team up with a fellow traveler if you want to do some night exploration to avoid becoming a victim of petty crime.
 The importance of this cannot be over-emphasized for women.

 10. Moroccan Cuisine is Remarkable